ommo007/Modular-OTA-TATA/Readme.md

 ### Testing Updates

-1. Modify code in `mock_drivers/speed_governor_v2/src/speed_governor.c`
+1. Modify code in `mock_drivers/speed_governor/src/speed_governor.c` or `distance_sensor.c`
+2. Update the MODULE_VERSION string to increment the version
-2. Commit and push changes
+3. Commit and push changes to trigger CI/CD
-3. GitHub Actions will automatically build and deploy
+4. GitHub Actions will automatically build and deploy
-4. ESP32 will detect the update within 30 seconds
+5. ESP32 will detect the update within 30 seconds
+6. Test both modules independently to demonstrate modularity

 ### Module Development Guidelines